 The undergraduate certificate in Fire Science provides a foundation in study of fire science, and introduces the essentials of fire behavior and combustion, fire prevention and protection systems, emergency services, and safety and survival.
 This online program follows the Fire and Emergency Services Higher Education Model Curriculum (FESHE), as outlined by the U.S. Fire Administration and National Fire Academy.
-This certificate program is applicable to a variety of career fields including firefighting, fire inspection, and arson investigation, where skilled, knowledgeable professionals are in demand.
+This certificate program is applicable to a variety of fields including firefighting, fire inspection, and arson investigation.
 This online certificate is intended for undergraduate students who seek to expand their knowledge of fire science without committing to a degree program.

 Certificate Objectives